MaelCravero/conf-pattern-matching/slides/05_hacking_cpp.md

 \pause

-- We can't mix dynamic and static polymorphism at will, by definition it's not the way they work.
+- We can't mix dynamic and static polymorphism at will, it's not the way they work.
 \pause
-- Generating templated types from types unknown at compilation this way, the basis of our pattern-matching destructuration, is not possible.
+- We can't generate templated types from types unknown at compilation, the basis basis of our pattern-matching destructuration.
 \pause

 We'll have to stick to more basic matching, but that's okay: C++ is just not the